geri666/windowsPowershellRandomNumberGuesser/README.md

 # windowsPowershellRandomNumberGuesser
 basically the standard random number guesser in powershell

-read comments for further description :-)
+read the comments in the code for further description :-)